Made in: England

 The sword, which cost the officers 200 guineas, has a gold hilt embellished with diamonds and enamel work depicting the storming of Seringapatam.
 The scabbard is made of gold mounted leather.

-The sword was gifted by a descendant of Sir David Baird and has been displayed in the National War Museum since the 1930s.
+The sword was gifted by a descendant of Sir David Baird and was previously on display at the National War Museum since the 1930s.

 The sword now takes pride of place in the Discoveries gallery, Level 1, National Museum of Scotland which explores Scots’ achievements in leadership and inventiveness across the world and throughout the centuries.